GinjaNinja32/EmptyEpsilonScripts/README.md

 `lang`: imports `lang-lax` if neither `lang-strict` nor `lang-lax` have been imported.

 Modules targeting `lang-strict` should `require "lang"` for compatibility with non-strict scripts.

+### hook / hook-sys
+Provides event hook utilities so that multiple modules can respond to the same event without interference.

+`hook-sys`: provides the hook system implementation, but no default events.
+`hook`: imports the system and integrates it with EE.

+Modules targeting `hook` that do not use predefined entity hooks should `require "hook-sys"` so that they can be used in non-`hook` scripts.